codeguy/php-the-right-way/pages/The-Basics.md

 ### String types

-String types are a constant feature within the PHP community, but hopefully this section will explain the differences between the string types and their benefits/uses.
+Strings are a series of characters, which should sound fairly simple.
+That said, there are a few different types of strings and they offer slightly different syntax, with slightly different behaviors.

 #### Single quotes

-Single quotes are the simplest way to define a string and are often the quickest.
-Their speed stems from PHP not parsing the string (does not parse for variables).
-They are best suited for:

-- Strings that do not need to be parsed
-- Writing of a variable into plain text
+Single quotes are used to denote a "literal string".
+Literal strings do not attempt to parse special characters or variables.

+If using single quotes, you could enter a variable name into a string like so: `'some $thing'`, and you would see the exact output of `some $thing`.
+If using double quotes, that would try to evaluate the `$thing` variable name and show errors if no variable was found.

 {% highlight php %}
 <?php